ToshioCP/Gtk4-tutorial/src/sec18.src.md

 The code above does:

-- Build the "quit" action
+- Builds the "quit" action
-- Connect the action and the "activate" signal handler `quit_activate`
+- Connects the action and the "activate" signal handler `quit_activate`
-- Add the action to the action map `app`.
+- Adds the action to the action map `app`.

 The same goes for the other actions.